Will P. Dwyer

 About Me

 Hello, and thanks for scrolling all the way down on my page!
 A little about me: I grew up in a small village called Louveciennes, in the Parisian suburbs of France, and moved to the outskirts of New York City with my family during high school.
-Following my pandemic graduation from Vassar Collegé (accent intentional) in 2020, I moved to California's Bay Area to train as a plant biologist in the laboratory of Sue Rhee, who has been an exceptional mentor.
-When I'm not at the bench or pulling my hair out over Stack Overflow tutorials, you are most likely to find me hammocking under coast redwoods or pulling cacti spines out of my hiking boots in the Mojave desert.
-My other hobbies include film photography, ulimate frisbee, climbing, and greeting nearly every ginkgo tree I encounter.
+Following my pandemic graduation from Vassar Collegé (accent intentional) in 2020, I moved to California's Bay Area to train as a plant biologist.
+I'm currently a 2nd-year PhD student in the Dinneny Lab, where I study how plants sense water in their environment and design tools to visualize cells' physiological states.
+When I'm not at the bench, you are most likely to find me hammocking under coast redwoods or pulling cacti spines out of my hiking boots in the Mojave desert.
+My other hobbies include film photography, ulimate frisbee, and greeting nearly every ginkgo tree I encounter.
 My favorite reads this year are Dancer from the Dance (Holleran), Ecotopia (Callenbach), Braiding Sweetgrass (Kimmerer) and the timeless Overstory (Powers).
-You may notice a theme here.

 Peer-reviewed Publications